GBratsos/FrontEndStack/README.md

 After you have configured everything run:
 * `npm run watch` to compile your SCSS files.
 * `npm run min` to minify and append all your changes to all HTML files.

-# Updating
-* `gem update --system`

-# Config.rb

-This file contains all the configuration with paths for compass to use.